On minimal shapes and isoperimetric constants in hyperbolic lattices: Definitions and notations

 In the following, we will describe an alternative way to construct $\mathcal{L}_{p,q}$ in terms of layers.
 Let $k\in \mathbb{N} \cup \{0\}$, we define the $k$-th \emph{layer}, denoted by $L_k$, as the set of vertices in $\mathcal{V}$ constructed in the following way.

 The zero layer $L_0$ is the set of $p$ vertices in the unique face of $\Lpq$ containing $\origin$.
-The first layer $L_1$ is the set of vertices (not in $L_0$) of all the faces which are adjacent with the face containing $\origin$ (including those sharing just a vertex).
-For $k \geq 2$, we define $L_k$ iteratively as the set of vertices of all the faces which are adjacent with the face containing the vertices in $L_{k-1}$.
-Denote by $B_k(\origin)\coloneqq \bigcup_{l=0}^k L_l$ the ball of radius $k$ centered at $\origin$, see Figure \ref{fig:layers} for an example.
-If the layer depends on a different reference point $x$ (such as the middle point of a tile), we will write $L_k(x)$.
+The first layer $L_1$ is the set of vertices (not in $L_0$) of all the faces which are adjacent to the face containing $\origin$ (including those sharing just a vertex).
+For $k \geq 2$, we define $L_k$ iteratively as the set of vertices of all the faces which are adjacent to the face containing the vertices in $L_{k-1}$. \begin{defn} We define the \emph{regular ball} of radius $k$ centered at $\origin$ as

+See Figure \ref{fig:layers} for an example. \end{defn} Remark that, for all $k\geq 2$, $B_k(\origin)$ cannot be simply written as the set of vertices within some fixed graph distance from a given vertex.
+If the layer depends on a different reference point $x \not \equiv \origin$ (such as the middle point of a tile), we will write $L_k(x)$.